TiagoVentura/my-website/content/home/mywork.md

 +++

-My primary research interests are comparative political economy with focus on welfare institutions, redistributions and income inequality.
+My primary research interests are comparative political economy with focus on welfare institutions, redistribution and income inequality.
 For my dissertation project, I focus on the relationship between violence and welfare politics.
-Additionally, with [Mariana Carvalho](http://www.maricarvalho.com/)  I have a working paper on political cycles of violence in Brazil, where using a unique dataset on political assassination in the country we research the conditions that triggers the use of violence on the electoral cycles in the country.
-Furthermore, I am currently working applying spatial voting models to analyze twitter data with  [Ernesto Calvo](http://gvptsites.umd.edu/calvo/), the chair of my PhD Committe.
+Additionally, with [Mariana Carvalho](http://www.maricarvalho.com/)  I have a working paper on political cycles of violence in Brazil.
+Using a unique dataset on political assassination in the country we research the conditions that trigger the use of violence on the electoral cycles of the country.

+Furthermore, I am currently working applying spatial voting models to analyze twitter data with  [Ernesto Calvo](http://gvptsites.umd.edu/calvo/) the chair of my PhD Committe, and Natalia Aruguete.
+We present the first version of the paper on August 2018 at APSA

 Most of my previous research have focused on participatory innovations in Latin American.
 I published a co-authored [article](http://www.scielo.br/pdf/dados/v60n1/0011-5258-dados-60-1-0007.pdf) with [Thamy Pogrebinschi](https://thamypogrebinschi.org/) about the impact of the National Conferences of Public Policy in the quality of democracy in Brazil.
 Working on this agenda, I received a DAAD Fellowship to be a visiting research assistant at WZB, Berlin.